Absolute Batman

-Absolute Batman is a superhero comic book series published by DC Comics, based on the character Batman.
-The series is written by Scott Snyder and illustrated by Nick Dragotta, and began publication on October 9, 2024, as the first title in DC's Absolute Universe (AU) imprint.
+Absolute Batman is an American monthly superhero comic book series published by DC Comics, featuring an alternate version of the character Batman.
+The series, written by Scott Snyder and illustrated by Nick Dragotta, began publication on October 9, 2024, as the first title in DC's Absolute Universe imprint.
+It launched alongside Absolute Wonder Woman and Absolute Superman as one of three founding titles in the line.